Nonprofits & Scholarships

 Applicants for the Craig Scholarship must:

-- Plan to enter college as freshmen in the Fall of 2022 with the intention of obtaining a bachelor's degree.
+- Plan to enter college as a first year undergraduate in the Fall of 2023 with the intention of obtaining a bachelor's degree.

 - Hold primary residence in Muscogee County, Georgia.

 - Be U.S. citizens at the time of their application.